aminomancer/uc.css.js/README.md

 For example, menupopup scrollbuttons are contained in shadow trees within shadow trees.
 There is no way to select them with any kind of specificity except to use javascript to give them custom classes/attributes, _or_ to inject stylesheets into the shadow trees.
 I used to use the latter method but now that we use the manifest so liberally (and still judiciously) it makes more sense to modify arrowscrollbox.css with the manifest.
 So now we can make blanket changes to how these elements are styled without losing the ability to select attributes or classes on the shadow host.

 The manifest also makes it _much_ easier to change icons, and makes it possible to customize some icons that would be simply impossible to change otherwise.
 For example you would not be able to change the icon for an element like `<image src="chrome://global/skin/icons/icon.svg">` because `src` is not a CSS property.
 But with the manifest, we can change which icon actually exists at that URL.
 For all these reasons, the manifest has become a central part of this theme and is one of my go-to solutions for difficult problems because it's so clean.

-**_NOTE_**: By default, fx-autoconfig expects scripts to be in the folder called `JS`, whereas mine are in an equivalent folder called `script`.
-The manifest is what sets the URLs of everything.
-It gives the JS or script folder a URL `chrome://userscripts/content`, which the loader uses to find your scripts.
-Replacing the manifest with mine changes it so that it looks for the `script` folder, so if you use my manifest, make sure the script folder in your profile's chrome directory is called `script` rather than `JS`.

 ### **Details:**